phillipadsmith/2014.phillipadsmith.com/_drafts/2014-06-24-backbone-js-reading.md

 Many years ago, I made one of the best investments of my business life: A subscription to [Safari Books Online][safari].
 I believe that I get a big return on investment for the $400 that it costs each year -- basically, every technical book under the sun at my fingertips.
 And thanks to the "offline book bag" feature, I can load up the iPad version of the app with my current reading list for Internet-free enjoyment.

-The first book I read was by _[Developing a Backbone.js Edge][backboneedge]_ by Bleeding Edge Press (one of the nice things about [Safari Online Books][safari] is that they've got agreements with just about every publisher in the technology books space).
+The first book I read was by _[Developing a Backbone.js Edge][backboneedge]_ Bleeding Edge Press (one of the nice things about [Safari Online Books][safari] is that they've got agreements with just about every publisher in the technology books space).

 _Developing a Backbone.js Edge_ was a quick read.
 It covered all of the basics of the library without going into too much detail.
 Definitely a better starting point than the Backbone documentation for those not familiar with the basic concepts that separate this library from other JavaScript frameworks.